Order by phone:

 Expert Summary

-For those of you who can’t get fixed-line broadband, don’t worry.
-Mobile broadband offers excellent speeds, just keep an eye on data caps and what sort of service you can get.
+For those of you who can’t get fixed-line broadband, mobile broadband offers excellent speeds, just keep an eye on data caps and what sort of service you can get.
 If that doesn’t work because you’re somewhere truly rural, then satellite broadband is definitely an option.
-Just remember that it can be pretty pricy and slow at times.
+However, it’s not very fast and it can be expensive.

 If you’re living in a rural area, and you’re looking for new broadband, we suggest doing your research.
 You can start by using our deals checker to see what's available at your home address.